sharowyeh/formant-pitch-playground/README.md

   #endif
   ```

-I believe it would be much easier in unix-like env...
+(not recommonded) alternatively download and compile manually as below:

-(not recommonded) download and compile manually as below:
+I believe it would be much easier in unix-like env... for the further dependencies
-(add related paths to vcxproj properties and preprocessor definitions, got unresolve issues)
+(manually add reference paths and preprocessor definitions to msvc vcxproj, still has unresolve issues)

 - fftw3
   - download precompiled dlls, use visual studio native command prompt generate .lib files